yb2462/yb2462/README.md

 ### Hello everyone!👋

 I am a recent graduate from Columbia University with a B.A. in Computer Science (Intelligent Systems track) and a minor in Math.
-I am currently working at [A2R-lab](https://a2r-lab.org/) on an optimization solver for LQR problems in Robotics (you can see some of my work here https://github.com/A2R-Lab/Block-Factorization and https://github.com/A2R-Lab/GLASS).
+I am currently working at [A2R-lab](https://a2r-lab.org/) on an optimization solver for LQR problems in Robotics.
 I am also interested in Computer Vision and other AI applications.
 I look forward to doing more research on improving different intelligence systems and finding ways to apply my knowledge of Math and Comp-Sci to real-world problems.
 Don't hesitate to reach out with any ideas or projects!

 ## 📚 Projects